Working in the forestry sector during COVID-19

 - Additional resources

-The B.C. government has declared forestry and silviculture practices an essential service.
+In March 2020, the B.C. government has declared forestry and silviculture practices an essential service.

 Forestry sector activities are a crucial part of ensuring B.C. can meet global demand for wood products, build a resilient and sustainable economy, and address the impacts of climate change and wildfires.